Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 • Vehicle-specific coverage only

-• Short towing distances (basic plans)
+• Short towing distances on basic plans

 • Minimal additional perks